 Find a Font from a Picture

 I started with four different images that had fonts.
 I know exactly the name of each of these fonts.
-That way, I can tell if the font finder can actually find the font in the image.
-I actually did an entire video where you can see the results for yourself.
+That way, I can tell if the font finder can find the actual font in the image.
+I actually did an entire tutorial video where you can see the results for yourself.
+I am trying all of these in Chrome but they should work in other browsers like Firefox.

 Can’t watch the video or missed something?
 I am wrapping up the results below as well.